Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

       ```

 #### Cloud Code Scripts
-* GrantEventReward:
+* SeasonalEvents_GrantEventReward:
   * Parameters: `none`
-  * Script: `Assets/Use Case Samples/Seasonal Events/Cloud Code/GrantEventReward.js`
+  * Script: `Assets/Use Case Samples/Seasonal Events/Cloud Code/SeasonalEvents_GrantEventReward.js`

 _**Note**:
 The Cloud Code scripts included in the `Cloud Code` folder are just local copies, since you can't see the sample's dashboard.
 Changes to these scripts will not affect the behavior of this sample since they will not be automatically uploaded to Cloud Code service._